ldaniels528/broadway-v1/README.md

 ## Motivation

-<a href="http://storm.apache.org/" target="new_window">Apache Storm</a> is a powerful and flexible distributed processing engine,
-which is usually fed by a message-oriented middleware solution (like <a href="http://kafka.apache.org/" target="new_window">Apache Kafka</a>
+Systems like [Apache Storm](http://storm.apache.org) or [Spark Streaming](http://spark.apache.org) are powerful and flexible distributed processing engines, which are usually fed by a message-oriented middleware solution (e.g. [Apache Kafka](http://kafka.apache.org) or [Twitter Kestrel](https://github.com/twitter/kestrel)).
-or <a href="https://github.com/twitter/kestrel" target="new_window">Twitter Kestrel</a>).

 The challenge that I've identified, is that organizations usually have to build a homegrown solution for the high-speed data/file ingestion into Kafka or Kestrel, which distracts them from their core focus.
 I've built Broadway to help provide a solution to that challenge.

 ## About Broadway